 While the cookies are cooling, make the filling: In the bowl of a mixer fitted with the paddle attachment, beat the butter and confectioners’ sugar on medium-high speed until lightened.
 Stir in the cream and salt, to taste, on low speed, then stir in the dulce de leche until the filling is smooth.

-Spread the flat side of half the cookies with a big dollop of the filling.
+Spread the flat side of half of the cookies with a big dollop of the filling.
 Top each with a second cookie, placing the flat side on the filling.
-(You’ll probably have a bit more filling than you need, but if you’re like us, you’ll find a good use for it and will sneak spoonfuls here and there.)
+(You’ll probably have a bit more filling than you need, but this means you can sneak spoonfuls here and there.)
 Refrigerate until the filling is set, at least 1 hour.
-Whoopie!
 Makes 10 whoopie pies.